 Choosing a university in Australia can be a difficult task.
 Here are a few factors that international students must consider while selecting a university to pursue an MBA degree in Australia.

-Academic Excellence - The first thing that you need to consider is that the university you choose to study has excellent teaching standards and a high-quality education.
+Academic Excellence - The first thing you must consider is that the university you choose to study at has excellent teaching standards and a high-quality education.

-Location - Get to know the location of the university and its surrounding area as you’ll be residing there for a considerable period of time.
+Location - Get to know the location of the university and its surrounding area, as you'll be residing there for a considerable period.

-Cost - Consider the MBA programs cost as it varies from one university to the other.
+Cost - Consider the MBA program cost as it varies from university to university.

-International student support – It’s crucial to know that the university you are applying for has a well-planned structure for international students including accommodation help, orientation to the university and other advisory services.
+International student support – It's crucial to know that the university you are applying to has a well-planned structure for international students, including accommodation help, orientation to the university and other advisory services.

 9. MBA Fees in Australia

 The tuition fees for an MBA degree in Australia vary from one institute to another.
-The fees usually depend on the following factors:
+The costs usually depend on the following factors:

 Location of the Institute